glebezh/Bandle-Game/README.md

 # Bandle-Game

 My recreation of the popular game Bandle!
-Built using TypeScript, React, Python FastApi and the Demucs Audio Separation model for track separation.
+Built using TypeScript, React, Python FastAPI and the Demucs Music Source Separation AI Model.

 ## How to access
 You can either run the application locally or access the hosted version online: